When Should I Take a Pregnancy Test for Best Accuracy?

 What Types of Pregnancy Tests Can I Choose From?

-At-home urine pregnancy tests show results in about two to five minutes.
-Clinician-administered blood tests require some time for results.
-Regardless of the test you choose, you can expect to receive a “positive” or “negative."
+Many at-home urine pregnancy tests show results in about three minutes, while clinician-administered blood tests require some time for results.
+It's important to note that every at-home pregnancy test has unique directions, and it is important to follow these exactly for best results.
+Regardless of the test you choose, you can expect to receive a “positive” or “negative" result.

-After receiving a positive test result, you will most likely wish to receive an ultrasound to confirm the viability of the pregnancy.
-At-home pregnancy tests are not 100% accurate, regardless of the time you administer them, and they cannot tell you if the pregnancy is ectopic (growing outside the uterus).
+After receiving a positive test result, it's best to talk with your healthcare provider and schedule an ultrasound to confirm the viability of the pregnancy.
+This appointment can also tell you whether the pregnancy is ectopic (growing outside the uterus) or not.

 Avail NYC exists to be a safe haven for women and men facing an unexpected pregnancy or seeking support after an abortion.
 We are not a medical provider.